bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

 ## **Responsible Disclosure and Other Security Initiatives**

-One consistency in his first four years of Bitcoin work is a commitment to responsible security disclosure.
+A consistent theme in Niklas's first four years of Bitcoin work has been a strong commitment to responsible security disclosure.

 Niklas became one of the key contributors to